Applying to the EMBody Lab: FAQ

 - ...have a clear reason for wanting to conduct research with me in particular, not just in clinical psychology or the mood disorders/emotion dysregulation area broadly.
 You'll be likelier to thrive in my lab if our research interests overlap, for instance, if you want to understand: the relationship between subjective and objective emotion responses, emotion language, the nature of emotional awareness or interoception or their roles in wellbeing, the impact of stress on the body or on emotional development, and/or affective mechanisms in the onset and maintenance of mood disorders or related outcomes.
 It will help you make a strong case for our overlap if you have read some of my work, and if you can explain your interests in your own words.
 I do not expect anyone to be interested in all aspects of my research equally.

 - ...will increase the inclusivity of our lab and department, and, as you progress in your career, of the research community at large.
 This could mean that you have lived experiences as a member of a group that is historically oppressed or underrepresented in academia.
-If your commitment to inclusivity does not come from lived experience (mine does not), I'll be looking for evidence that you will join me in educating yourself about your own social privilege and ways to help dismantle white supremacist systems in academia.
+If your commitment to inclusivity does not come from lived experience (mine does not), I'll be looking for evidence that you will join me in educating yourself about your own social privilege and ways to help dismantle white supremacist and other oppressive systems in academia.

 - ...have strengths and basic skills to serve as an initial foundation for graduate-level research in my lab.
 Often (but not always) foundational skills come from prior research experience in a relevant area, often at the post-bachelor's level.
 Specifically, it is a plus if you have experience in some (NOT all!!!*) of the following: